pods-framework/pods/readme.txt

 = Where do I go for Support on your plugin? =

 Our primary Support is handled through our [Support Forums](https://wordpress.org/support/plugin/pods/).
-For the fastest support, you can contact us on our [Live Slack Chat](https://support.pods.io/chat/) in the #support channel.
+For the fastest support, you can contact us on our [Live Community Slack Chat](https://support.pods.io/chat/) in the #support channel.
 We do not staff our Slack channel 24/7, but we do check any questions that come through daily and reply to any unanswered questions.

 We do have a community of Pods users and developers that hang out on Slack, so you're sure to get an answer quickly.
 We answer our Forum questions once a week with follow-up during the week as we're prioritizing resources towards restructuring and improving our documentation.